croquet/microverse/staging/docs/QuickStart.md

 ## Detailed Instructions
 ---

+### Prerequisite

+1. Npm.
+Please refer to the installation page on [npmjs.com](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+2. Git.
+Please refer to the installation page on [git-scm.com](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

+Npm and git are large software packages and explaining them is not in the scope of this document.
+We only use their most basic features.
+So if you don't have those packages on your computer yet, look for the simplest installation method for your platform.

 ### Clone or Fork the Github Repository

 You can find the most up to date Croquet Microverse Builder along with this document and tutorials in the `microverse-builder` Github repository.
 Cloning this repository will give you almost everything you will need to get started creating your own Croquet Microverse.